thinkb4/a-walk-in-graphql/lessons/day_04/day_04.md

 ## Mutation

 What is `CRUD` without `CUD` huh?!!
 In a REST-full API you have specific HTTP Verbs (like `PUT`) to create and/or update a resource, in GraphQL, strictly talking, you don't.
-Queries and Mutations are more similar to `POST` and `GET` in the aspect that nothing stops you from producing data side-effects through a `query` or a `mutations` even though they are, respectively, designed to have significant differences on their behavior.
+Queries and Mutations are more similar to `POST` and `GET` in the aspect that nothing stops you from producing data side-effects through a `query` or a `mutation` even though they are, respectively, designed to have significant differences on their behavior.

 Let's compare them.